b1zz1/medical-appointment-agenda/README.md

 # medical-appointment-agenda
-Application made for a college assignment, theme was choosen by the teacher
+Application made for a college assignment, theme was chosen by the teacher.